• Skip to primary navigation

 What is Nori seaweed made of?

 Nori is made from a species of red algae called Porphyra, including Porphyra Yezoenis and Porphyra Tenera.
 It comes in different grades with a wide price range.
-Cheaper varieties usually have a lighter color and not woven tightly.
+Cheaper varieties usually have lighter color and not woven tightly.

 What does sushi seaweed nori taste like?